 Photo courtesy of Cure NOLA on Facebook

-Once a sleepy neighborhood thoroughfare bordering Tulane University, Freret Street has undergone a revival over the past 10 years, becoming a food and entertainment destination in its own right.
+Once a sleepy neighborhood thoroughfare bordering Tulane University, Freret Street has undergone a revival over the past decade, becoming a food and entertainment destination in its own right.
 From Japanese to Southern soul food, there’s a cuisine for almost everyone — and Freret Street is only two blocks from the Alder Hotel.

 Another plus?
 Freret’s Uptown location means it attracts a smaller, more local crowd, which equals shorter waits at excellent, off-the-beaten-path bars and eateries.
 Here’s a sample of what to do, eat and drink along one of the most vibrant, action-packed commercial corridors in the city.

 High Hat Cafe (4500 Freret St.)

 Part old-fashioned diner, part neighborhood bar and part Deep South food destination, High Hat Cafe is a great place to grab a plate of fried catfish, a bowl of chicken and andouille gumbo, or a shrimp po-boy.
-Huge glass windows offer a prime opportunity to people-watch while eating a slice of house-made pie, which is considered among New Orleans’ best by Eater magazine.
+Huge glass windows offer a prime opportunity to people-watch while eating a slice of house-made pie.
 (Save room for a snack at the next Freret Street destination.)

 Ancora (4508 Freret St.)

 Ancora’s pizza is made Neapolitan-style, using wood-burning ovens and without commercial yeast.
-Chef Jeff Talbot created his own starter, and the dough takes three days to prepare from start to finish, with the crust that is unique to New Orleans.
+Ancora created its own starter in-house, and the dough takes three days to prepare from start to finish, with the crust that is unique to New Orleans.
 Drinks include seasonal Italian sodas, craft cocktails, and wines from the Campania region of southern Italy.
-Check out the house-made salumi and $7 happy hour pizza specials.
+Check out the house-made salumi and happy hour pizza specials.
 Ancora is located in a renovated building next to High Hat Cafe.

 The Rook Cafe (4516 Freret St.)